Why Do Dogs Stare At You While You Eat?

 Lucas Ottone / Stocksy

-How to curb staring during meal time
+How to stop your dog from staring during mealtime

+Why do dogs stare at you while you eat?
+They want your food.
 Because this behavior is a natural instinct, curbing it completely can be difficult.
-You can, however, take steps to not encourage staring.
+You can, however, take steps not to encourage staring.

 Related article